Skip to main content

 User verifies the card for agentic use

-This step links the card to the agentic card rails.
+This step links the card to the agent card rails.

 • Happens in a Crossmint component